215 IX: IX Raspberry Software Repository (215.html)

 /SourcesEnd

-There is a way to "google" any of the part-numbers, words or phrases in all thi articles.
+There is a way to "google" any of the part-numbers, words or phrases in all of the author's articles.
 This "google-like" search limits itself ONLY to his articles.
 Just go to the top of "Articles by Old King Cole" and look for the "search" input box named "freefind".

 Click here to return to Articles by Old King Cole